blooop/lazygit_rocker/README.md

 ## Intro

 This is a [rocker](https://github.com/tfoote/rocker) extension for adding [lazygit](https://github.com/jesseduffield/lazygit) to a docker container.
-Look at the [rocker](https://github.com/osrf/rocker) github page for more context of how [rocker](https://github.com/osrf/rocker) and [rocker](https://github.com/osrf/rocker) extensions work, but in a nutshell rocker lets you add custom capabilities to existing docker containers.
+Check out the [rocker](https://github.com/osrf/rocker) GitHub page for more details on how Rocker and its extensions work.
+In short, Rocker allows you to add custom capabilities to existing Docker containers.

 ## Installation